Symphysis: Examples

-Symphysis disorders

 Pubic symphysis diastasis

-Pubic symphysis diastasis, is an extremely rare complication that occurs in women who are giving birth.
+Pubic symphysis diastasis is an extremely rare complication that occurs in women who are giving birth.
 Separation of the two pubic bones during delivery at the symphyseal joint is extremely rare.
-Typically, during the birthing process, there is a sound that can be heard by the human ear to detect that there could be a case of symphysis.
-There is a pain that is associated with symphysis that can make simple everyday tasks truly unbearable.
-A few of the medical techniques that are used to fully confirm a diagnosis of symphysis are "radiography, ultrasound, and magnetic resonance imaging."
-Many overlook their pain that they experience after delivering their child, and just account the pain as postpartum which delays the diagnosis and treatment for symphysis.
+Typically, during the birthing process, there is a sound that can be heard by the human ear to detect that there could be a case of symphyseal diastasis.
+There is pain that is associated with symphyseal diastasis that can make simple everyday tasks truly unbearable.
+A few of the medical techniques that are used to fully confirm a diagnosis of symphyseal diastasis are "radiography, ultrasound, and magnetic resonance imaging."
+Many overlook their pain that they experience after delivering their child, and just account the pain as postpartum which delays the diagnosis and treatment for symphyseal diastasis.

 The common cause of this disorder is when there is a high energy event that is occurring like vaginal child birth.
-Sometime symphysis is known as "Floating Pubic Symphysis (FPS)." treatments for this disorder include "external fixation, subcutaneous fixation, internal fixation, and percutaneous cannulated screw fixation." this problem must be resolved immediately because it can cause other problems like "hemorrhagic shock and rectal, urogenital, and vaginal injuries".
+Sometimes symphyseal diastasis is known as "Floating Pubic Symphysis (FPS)."
+Treatments for this disorder include "external fixation, subcutaneous fixation, internal fixation, and percutaneous cannulated screw fixation."
+This problem must be resolved immediately because it can cause other problems like "hemorrhagic shock and rectal, urogenital, and vaginal injuries".